Mrsebastino/MS4_whisky_shop/README.md

         'default': dj_database_url.parse("<your Postrgres database URL here>")
     }
 ```
 This is just a temporary set up that allows to make all the migrations required for our data in our DB to be transfer to Heroku **POstgres**.
-You shouln't commit and push at this stage for security reason.
+You shouldn't commit and push at this stage for security reason.

 7. Here you can now follow the exact steps, 4, 5 and 6 as explain in local deployment.